simonduchen/AccShares/README.md

 # AccShares
 This is a deliverable for a course project at Chalmers Univerity of Technology in the course Mobile Computing.

+To find out more of this project go to https://barklinnea0.wixsite.com/mobilecomputing
 ## Mobile Computing Project: AccShares
 This project is a native prototype of a mobile user interface for a smart lock application that uses the fingerprint scanner to verify physical accesses that are shared.